 I have an old friend I've known forever who, like me, is a late-middle-aged North Carolina native.
-He says when his time has come and he's standing at the Pearly Gates, he hopes Saint Peter says to him "Come on in.
+He says when his time comes and he's standing at the Pearly Gates, he hopes Saint Peter says to him "Come on in.
 We've got two dozen black-and-white episodes of 'The Andy Griffith Show' that you've never seen."That's the kind of impact that the late Andy Griffith had on North Carolina's psyche.
 Many of us aging Tar Heel Baby Boomers are hoping that the afterlife is an eternity of watching Andy, Opie, Barney, Aunt Bee and the good townsfolk of Mayberry, and never getting tired of them.

 The fictional town Griffith created for his show presumably was based on his hometown of Mount Airy, a small town north of Winston-Salem near the Virginia border.
 Mayberry supposedly was about 60 miles from Raleigh.
-In truth, however, Mayberry could have been -- and probably was intended to be -- any one of dozens of drowsy little county seats and mill towns across the state.Before the state's remarkable population growth of the 1980s, North Carolina basically was one big small town.
+In truth, however, Mayberry could have been -- and probably was intended to be -- any one of dozens of drowsy little county seats, mill towns, mountain hamlets and fishing villages across the state.Before the state's remarkable population growth of the 1980s, North Carolina basically was one big small town.
 And that was how Andy Griffith touched North Carolina.
-Anyone who grew up in Williamston, or Roxboro, or Mount Gilead, or Yadkinville or Burgaw or Bryson City knew Mayberry's colorful but ordinary residents.
+Anyone who grew up in Williamston, or Roxboro, or Mount Gilead, or Yadkinville or Windsor or Burgaw or Bryson City or Albemarle knew Mayberry's colorful but ordinary residents.
 They were the same people who operated barber shops, gas stations and moonshine stills in our hometowns.
-They attended the same churches as we did.
-They had similar hobbies and entertainment.
+They had similar hobbies and enjoyed similar entertainment.
 They canned pickles and sat on front porches playing guitars.
 They took pride in their skills, and even if they weren't quite as good at something as they thought they were, their neighbors didn't spoil it for them by telling them how inept they were.
 Once in a while they got drunk on a Saturday night, but they were in church the next day.

 With Andy's guidance, the people of Mayberry always figured out the right thing to do when they were confronted with one of life's moral quandaries.
 When Andy was wrong, he admitted it and made amends.
 And while Andy went to church every Sunday and often applied Biblical teachings to his law enforcement, he did not wear his religion on his sleeve.
 The show's religious values were in the background, always implied but seldom stated.

 So Mayberry became North Carolina's pleasing myth, a flattering fun-house mirror whose distorted image made us look a little better than we really were.
-The state felt so good about the image crafted by Andy Griffith that a statue of Sheriff Taylor and Opie walking to the fishin' hole was erected on public grounds in Raleigh.
-It was an honor usually reserved for war heroes and beloved statesmen.Like all myths, this one is truthful enough to endure.
-But a myth ultimately is false, and it's easy to see the holes in the Mayberry myth.
+The state felt so good about the image crafted by Andy Griffith that a statue of Sheriff Taylor and his son Opie walking to the fishin' hole was erected on public grounds in downtown Raleigh.
+It was an honor usually reserved for war heroes and beloved statesmen.

 Still, if the show's later episodes aren't as memorable as those first five black-and-white seasons, I don't think Andy Griffith's legacy is in any danger of fading.
-A few days ago, my cousin and I rode up to Mount Airy to get a pork chop sandwich at the Snappy Lunch -- mentioned in at least one episode -- and soak up the Mount Airy/Mayberry ambience.After largely ignoring Andy Griffith for decades, Mount Airy finally realized a few years ago that it was ignoring a gold mine.
+A few days ago, my cousin Judy and I rode up to Mount Airy to get a pork chop sandwich at the Snappy Lunch -- mentioned in at least one episode -- and soak up the Mount Airy/Mayberry ambience.After largely ignoring Andy Griffith for decades, Mount Airy finally realized a few years ago that it was ignoring a gold mine.
 So the town's Main Street has become essentially a Mayberry theme park that is pulling in a steady stream of visitors.
 As my cousin and I were leaving the Snappy Lunch, a tour bus began unloading passengers who gathered outside the restaurant's entrance.
 Meanwhile, dozens of tourists browsed the Main Street shops, most of which had displays related to "The Andy Griffith Show."

 The photo at the top of this post shows Deputy Barney Fife, town drunk Otis Campbell, and Sheriff Andy Taylor in a scene from "The Rehabilitation of Otis," which aired on 'The Andy Griffith Show' in 1964.